In Vim? Don’t Panic

 Before I head back off to the real world, it’s worth mentioning

-does respect regex for those familiar, which can be an
+that vim does respect regex for those familiar, which can be an

 awesome extension if you want to do more advanced file